Manufacturing Technology with Emphasis in Precision Machining Technology

-Why study machine tool technology?
+Why study machine technology?

 Traditionally, machinists have directly controlled their machines-lathes, drill presses, and milling machines-standard implements they use every day to produce precision parts of metals, wood or plastics.
-However, the introductions of computer numerically controlled (CNC) machines has dramatically changed the nature of the machinist's work.
+However, the introduction of computer numerically controlled (CNC) machines has dramatically changed the nature of the machinist's work.
 CNC machines are more productive and enable machinists to produce parts with greater precision.

-Machine Tool Technology Professional Certificate
+Professional Certificate in Machine Tool Technology